min2ha/ukwa-site/content/target/48447/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Hard border for island of Ireland says Sinn Féin

 Outlining her plans for the UK leaving the EU, Theresa May said Brexit meant leaving the customs union.
 Sinn Fein commented that Exiting the European Customs Union would create a "hard border on the island of Ireland